 Stocks are a piece of paper that indicates the investor's rights, i.e., the party that owns the paper, to acquire a share of the organization's prospects or properties, as well as various conditions that enable the investor to exercise his rights (Husnan, 2005).
 Stocks are one of the most popular instruments of the capital market.
 Stocks are valuable securities that represent an individual's or an instance's ownership of a certain company.
-There are two advantages from a financier's perspective in having stocks, which are dividends and capital gain.
+There are two advantages from Investor's perspective in having stocks, which are dividends and capital gain.
 Dividends are the sharing of the profit that was made by the company that issued the stocks.
-Capital gain is the difference between the buy price and the sell price of the stocks.
+Capital gain is the difference between the buy price and the sell price of the stocks in other words capital gain is buy price below sell price.
 A stock price index is a certain value of the combination of several stock prices.
 Composite price index is an indicator of the performance of stocks in the market (Tandelilin, 2010).
 As a result, the sectoral stock price index can be described as a stock price index that includes all listed companies in each sector.